 Our Vegetarian African Peanut Stew

-The sweet potatoes that we add to this stew bring a wonderful warm sweetness to the dish.
+The sweet potatoes that we add to this soup bring a wonderful warm sweetness to the dish.
 But, first, let’s make sure we know what we’re adding.

 Like many people, for the longest time, we thought sweet potatoes and yams were one in the same.

-Sweet potatoes and yams are actually two distinct vegetables, but here in the States, the words can be used interchangeably.
-So, why the confusion?
+Sweet potatoes and yams are actually two distinct vegetables, but, here in the States, the words can be (and are) used interchangeably.

 The confusion comes in because there are really TWO basic types of sweet potatoes.
-The paler version has a crumbly texture when cooked, similar to a white potato.
-The red/orange skinned variety has a sweet, soft flesh that has made it the popular choice in the US.
+The paler version is more mild in flavor with a a crumbly texture when cooked, similar to a white potato.
+The darker, red/orange skinned variety has a sweet, soft flesh that has made it the popular choice in the US.

-The paler version was the first to be introduced in the US, so when the sweet version was introduced and started to become popular, growers began using the word ‘yam’ to distinguish the two.
+The paler version was the first to be introduced in the US, so when the sweeter version was introduced and started to become popular, growers began using the word ‘yam’ to market the difference between the two.

 This created a very unfortunate confusion, because real yams are native to Africa and other tropical regions.
 A real yam has bark-like skin and sweet flesh.
 And, they can grow up to 5-7 feet in length.

-So, if you’re in the States and you see something labeled as a “yam,” unless it has bark-like skin and is the largest “yam” you’ve ever seen, you’re probably just seeing one of the two varieties of sweet potatoes.
+So, if you’re in the States and you see something labeled as a “yam,” unless it has rough, bark-like skin and is the largest ‘yam’ that you’ve ever seen, you’re probably just seeing one of the two varieties of sweet potatoes.